 Skiing.
 Wiping the snow off of my goggles, I sat next to three of my best friends on a chair moving nine miles an hour uphill.
 We laughed about the previous lap, we couldn’t be bothered with worries.
 The day started like any other, a simple text that read “Sierra?”
 I quickly responded with a meeting time.
 The car ride consists of 90’s hip-hop and groggy silence.
 Caffeine would soon hit the bloodstream, and we park right up front.
 The matter of cold ski boots weighs on my mind but after much deliberation, we load Grandview Express.
 It’s my 100th day of skiing this season.

 So my junior year of high school, this is all I wanted to do.
 The ski edits were fun but I had to start expanding my horizons, so I started playing around.
 I would shoot any chance I had.
 At this time, I was going to commit my life to this.
 I graduated high school in 2015 and that fall I released my first time-lapse film.
 Dubbed “Home”, it showed my home, Lake Tahoe in motion.
-That same year I moved to Salt Lake City.
-I got an office job at Backcountry.com, and I was spending all of my time working and skiing.
-I had completely lost track of what I truly loved.
+That same year I moved to Salt Lake City and got an office job at Backcountry.com.
+I was spending all of my time working and skiing and I had completely lost track of what I truly loved.
 I was falling into a rut that I was scared of getting stuck in.
-I had just spent two years of my life completely dedicated to making this time-lapse film, and now I haven’t shot anything in months.
+I had just spent two years of my life completely dedicated to making this time-lapse film, and now I hadn’t shot anything in months.
 I needed to change.

 Now, with (more expensive equipment, bye mom cam) I'm following athletes.
 I’ve worked with so many amazing and talented people.
 Companies I've only dreamt of working with, projects that seemed impossible.
 I think the most important takeaway from this is to find your force.
 Notice what gives your life meaning, give it the energy it deserves.
 Fill your life with powerful experiences that leave you smiling.
 Put fear aside and step into unknown regardless of financial stability.
 Make sure that you realize what your force is.
 Don’t let your force die, live passionately, free, and happy.
 I can go skiing and realize how something so small and irrelevant to much of what I do now has had such a huge impact in my life.